Ghazipour-K/MyNotepad/README.md

 Line indicator sidebar to know and select lines of document, etc.
 Why this app is developed?
 Well, my goal was to meet various C# & .Net app development chalenges and to use C#'s feaures the best way.
 This app is a good point for those C# programmers who know the basics and want to start creating and developing real world applicatons.
+Offcourse, currently published app(5/19/2022)has a lot to change, like code refactoring and doing some design pattern stuff, which is currently ongoing...